https://www.slab.org.uk/advice-agencies/scottish-national-standards-for-information-and-advice-partners/type-2-3-accreditation/

 You should email the Performance Auditors at AdviceAudit@slab.org.uk as soon as you receive notification of your Peer review outcome to arrange an audit date.

-Once you have corresponded with the Performance auditor and agreed an audit date, you should email the Scottish Government when you are ready to apply for audit and accreditation.
+Once you have agreed an audit date with the Performance auditor, you should email the Scottish Government when you are ready to apply for audit and accreditation.
 You must include:

-Our auditor will contact your agency as soon as possible after receiving the information from the Scottish Government and agree a date for an audit visit or desktop review in the following quarter depending on auditor availability.
+If not already agreed, our auditor will contact your agency as soon as possible after receiving the information from the Scottish Government and agree a date for a desktop audit review in the following quarter depending on auditor availability.

 The auditor will also explain what information you will need to provide and when.

-Submit your SNSIAP Self Assessment and Application Form (and all supporting documents) and your Moderation Committee decision letter on to the file sharing system used by SLAB, to the auditor a minimum of five weeks before the audit visit or desktop review takes place.
+Submit your SNSIAP Self Assessment and Application Form (and all supporting documents), and your Moderation Committee decision letter to the file sharing system used by SLAB for the auditor a minimum of five weeks before the audit visit or desktop review takes place.

 The audit visit or desktop review will then take place on the agreed date.